shell360/release/README.md

-# Anyssh Release
+# Shell360 Release

-This repository is mainly used to release versions of anysh， You can download the latest version [here](https://github.com/anyssh/release/releases).
-Anyssh is a cross-platform SSH client.
+This repository is mainly used to release versions of anysh， You can download the latest version [here](https://github.com/shell360/release/releases).
+Shell360 is a cross-platform SSH client.

 ## Features